Melika Atic, Deputy Director, Asia-Pacific

-Melika Atic is a senior program manager with the International Foundation for Electoral Systems’ (IFES) Asia-Pacific department.
+Melika Atic is the deputy director with the International Foundation for Electoral Systems’ (IFES) Asia-Pacific department.
 With over 18 years of experience across the non-profit and private sectors, Atic currently manages a diverse portfolio of IFES programs in Indonesia, Nepal, Sri Lanka and Timor-Leste, among others.
 Prior to joining IFES, Atic spent four years with the Organization for Security and Co-operation in Europe (OSCE) working in elections and post-conflict development in Bosnia and Herzegovina, and eight years with a private organization in New York managing corporate social responsibility programs.

 While at the OSCE in Sarajevo, Atic worked in various capacities on the first four post-war elections in Bosnia and Herzegovina, initially developing the “Train the Trainer” modules for municipal and assembly elections; training over 300 international and local trainers and 2,000 international polling supervisors on the polling and counting procedures; and later joining the senior management team in the chief of staff’s office.